martinbros/FingerJointBoxGenerator/README.md

-# FingerJointBoxGenerator
+# Finger Joint Generator

 Quick Look: Python script which generates DXF files to cut the shape of a finger joint

 ## Requirements

-- Generate dxf polylines of fingerjoints that are fully paramentric
+- Generate dxf polylines of finger joints that are fully parametric

 - Generate dxf polylines of holes which mate with fingers, these are also fully parametric